Jack of all Inverts

 Sexing

 Budwings can be sexed at i4 with a magnifying glass but can be easily sexed by a glance at i5.
 Females have 6 abdominal segments, and males have 8.
 Females have a wider abdomen and males are thinner and more lithe.
-As they get older males develop more prominent antennae and wingbuds.
+Adult males are very thin with long antennae while females are very stocky and have reduced wings, hence their common name.

 Feeding